 Using the reactive trajectories defined as above, we now investigate the partitioning of kinetic energy among the hyperspherical modes.
-Fig. 4(a) shows the distribution of kinetic energy among the twelve hyperspherical modes averaged over an ensemble of reactive trajectories in the transition region.
+Figure 4(a) shows the distribution of kinetic energy among the 12 hyperspherical modes averaged over an ensemble of reactive trajectories in the transition region.
 Here, the kinetic energy in each hyperspherical mode is defined as the corresponding term of Eq.
-(9) as is prescribed in Section 2.
-As is clearly seen from Fig. 4(a), kinetic energy is not equipartitioned among the hyperspherical modes, but the $a_1$ - and $a_3$ -modes have markedly more (about $1.5 \sim 2$ times) kinetic energy than other internal modes.
+(9) as is prescribed in Sec.
+II.
+As is clearly seen from Fig. 4(a), the kinetic energy is not equipartitioned among the hyperspherical modes, but the a_1 - and a_3 -modes have markedly more (about 1.5-2 times) kinetic energy than other internal modes.
 The kinetic energy partitioning for the reactions from OCT to CTBP is essentially the same as that from CTBP to OCT.
-This is due to the time reversal symmetry of the dynamics.
-The result of Fig. 4(a) indicates that the two gyration-radius modes $a_1$ and $a_3$ need to be activated in order for the cluster to achieve structural transitions in both directions.
+This is due to the time-reversal symmetry of the dynamics.
+The result of Fig. 4(a) indicates that the two gyration-radius modes a_1 and a_3 need to be activated in order for the cluster to achieve structural transitions in both directions.
 Thus, the gyration-radius modes are the predominant modes according to our criterion for predominance as mentioned at the beginning of this subsection.

-On the other hand, Fig. 4(b) shows the average partitioning of kinetic energy among the twelve hyperspherical modes over arbitrarily chosen long-time trajectories in the two isomer regions.
+On the other hand, Fig. 4(b) shows the average partitioning of kinetic energy among the 12 hyperspherical modes over arbitrarily chosen long-time trajectories in the two isomer regions.
 Open squares represent the average partitioning of kinetic energy in the isomer region of OCT, while the open circles represent that in the isomer region of CTBP.
-It is clearly seen that kinetic energy is equipartitioned among the twelve hyperspherical modes in both the OCT and CTBP regions.
-By comparing the results of Fig. 4(a) and (b), we see that for the onset of structural transitions it is crucial to create the biased energy distribution as in Fig. 4(a) from the equipartitioned one as in Fig. 4(b) in each isomer region.
-The equipartition of kinetic energy in the isomer regions (Fig. 4(b)) suggests that the dynamics inside each isomer region is statistical as far as the ensemble of arbitrarily chosen long-time trajectories are concerned.
+It is clearly seen that kinetic energy is equipartitioned among the 12 hyperspherical modes in both the OCT and CTBP regions.
+By comparing the results of Figs. 4(a) and 4(b), we see that for the onset of structural transitions it is crucial to create the biased energy distribution as in Fig. 4(a) from the equipartitioned one as in Fig. 4(b) in each isomer region.
+The equipartition of kinetic energy in the isomer regions [Fig. 4(b) suggests that the dynamics inside each isomer region is statistical as far as the ensemble of arbitrarily chosen longtime trajectories are concerned.
 However, this does not necessarily mean that the energy distribution among the internal modes evolves completely randomly in the isomer regions in the short time intervals right before the onset of structural transitions.
-Indeed, we show in Section 4 that the distribution of kinetic energy over the internal modes evolves in quite characteristic manners in respective isomer regions before the onset of structural transitions.
+Indeed, we show in Sec.
+IV that the distribution of kinetic energy over the internal modes evolves in quite characteristic manners in respective isomer regions before the onset of structural transitions.

-The importance of the activation of the two gyration-radius modes, $a_1$ -mode and $a_3$ -mode, in the structural transitions of the M6 cluster may be understood by looking at Figs. 2(a), (c), (n), and (p): In order for the cluster to change its structure from OCT to CTBP, the cluster needs to acquire sufficient momentum or energy to elongate in the direction of the $a_1$ -mode (Fig. 2(a)), and to contract in the direction of the $a_3$ -mode (inverse of Fig. 2(c)).
-On the other hand, in order for the cluster to change its structure from CTBP to OCT, the cluster needs to acquire sufficient momentum or energy to contract in the direction of the $a_1$ -mode (inverse of Fig. 2(n)), and to elongate in the direction of the $a_3$ -mode (Fig. 2(p)).
-From other pictures in Fig. 2, one might see that activation of the twisting modes ( $\omega{ij}$ -modes) and the shearing modes ( $\gamma{ik}$ -modes) does not necessarily contribute to the structural transitions between the two isomers directly.
+The importance of the activation of the two gyrationradius modes, a_1 -mode and a_3 -mode, in the structural transitions of the M6 cluster may be understood by looking at Figs. 2(a), 2(c), 2(n), and 2(p): In order for the cluster to change its structure from OCT to CTBP, the cluster needs to acquire sufficient momentum or energy to elongate in the direction of the a_1 -mode [Fig. 2(a)] and to contract in the direction of the a_3 -mode [inverse of Fig. 2(c)].
+On the other hand, in order for the cluster to change its structure from CTBP to OCT, the cluster needs to acquire sufficient momentum or energy to contract in the direction of the a_1 -mode [inverse of Fig. 2(n) and to elongate in the direction of the a_3 -mode [Fig. 2(p)].
+From other pictures in Fig. 2, one might see that activation of the twisting modes (ω{ii} -modes) and the shearing modes (γ{ik} -modes) do not directly contribute to the structural transitions between the two isomers.